MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

         ![Analyze network traffic cat command.](media/log-collector-advanced-tasks/validate-traffic-and-log-format-cat-analyze-traffic.png)

-1. Review logs that have been uploaded to Cloud App Security in the `/var/adallom/discoverylogsbackup` directory.
+1. Review logs that have been uploaded to Defender for Cloud Apps in the `/var/adallom/discoverylogsbackup` directory.

     ![Review uploaded log files.](media/log-collector-advanced-tasks/validate-traffic-and-log-format-review-uploaded-logs.png)

-1. Validate the log format received by the log collector by comparing the messages stored in `/var/adallom/discoverylogsbackup` to the sample log format provided in the Cloud App Security **Create log collector** wizard.
+1. Validate the log format received by the log collector by comparing the messages stored in `/var/adallom/discoverylogsbackup` to the sample log format provided in the Defender for Cloud Apps **Create log collector** wizard.

 > [!NOTE]
 > If you want to use your own sample log but don't have access to the appliance, use the following commands to write the output of the *messages* file (located in the og collector's syslog directory) to a local file on the host.